August usually brings heat and drought to the garden. It’s hot! How will your plants and animals handle the heat?

 In the south and south east of the UK rainfall is very low during August with just 50mm of rain falling.
 Further north rainfall is higher, especially in north west Scotland.

 Occasionally areas of low pressure over the UK bring exceptionally high rainfall.
 High temperatures and high humidity means that rainfall may be heavy and thunderstorms are likely.
 In between showers there are often spells of warm fine dry weather.
+We experienced extreme heat, thunderstorms, wind, high rainfall and flooding in summer 2019… who knows what August 2020 holds for us?

 Whatever the weather I always think that August is amazing.
 It’s the last month of summer and our gardens are bursting with fruit, vegetables, herbs and beautiful flowers visited by bees and butterflies.
 I wish you a very happy month.
 Gillian